-- 1 In the Brush settings docker, click the Eraser options button en on the Pen settings bar. - If the Brush settings docker is not open, click Window ▶ Dockers ▶ Brush settings. - 2 Click a tool.
+In the Brush settings docker, click the Eraser options button \\\\ on the Pen settings bar.

+If the Brush settings docker is not open, click Window Dockers Brush settings.

+2 Click a tool.

-To set the attributes of a pressure-sensitive pen
+To set the attributes of a pressure-sensitive pen or stylus

-- 1 In the toolbox, click the Paint tool - 2 Open the Brush picker on the property bar, choose a brush category, and then choose a brush. - 3 In the Brush settings docker, click the flyout arrow on the Pen settings bar. - If the Brush settings docker is not open, click Window ▶ Dockers ▶ Brush settings. - 4 Type values in any of the following boxes: - Pressure range lets you specify the pressure.
+- 2 Open the Brush picker on the property bar, choose a brush category, and then choose a brush. - 3 In the Brush settings docker, click the flyout arrow on the Pen settings bar.

+If the Brush settings docker is not open, click Window Dockers Brush settings.

+- 4 Type values in any of the following boxes: - Pressure range lets you specify the pressure.
 Use a value from -999 to 999. - Opacity lets you adjust the transparency of the brushstroke.
 Positive or negative values have no impact if the transparency of the tool is set to 0 or is already set to the maximum.
 Use a value from -99 to 100. - Soft edge lets you specify the width of the transparent edge along a brushstroke.
 Use a value from -99 to 100. - Hue lets you shift the hue of the paint color around the Color Wheel up to the specified degree - Saturation represents the maximum variation in the saturation of the paint color.
-Use a value from -100 to 100. - Lightness represents the maximum variation of lightness of the paint color.
+Use a value from -100 to 100.

+- Lightness represents the maximum variation of lightness of the paint color.
 Use a value from -100 to 100. - Texture lets you specify the amount of texture visible for the current paint tool.
 Use a value from -100 to 100. - Bleed lets you specify how quickly a brushstroke runs out of paint.
 Use a value from -100 to 100. - Sustain color works in conjunction with the bleed value to adjust the traces of paint that remain throughout the brushstroke.
-Use a value from -100 to 100. - Elongation represents the amount of tilt and rotation of the pen.
-Use a value from 0 to 999. - 5 Drag the pen, varying the amount of pressure you apply to the tablet, to test the attributes.
+Use a value from -100 to 100. - 5 Drag the pen, varying the amount of pressure you apply to the tablet, to test the attributes.